Scotland Yard (board game)

 Scotland Yard is a board game in which a team of players controlling different detectives cooperate to track down a player controlling a criminal as they move around a board representing the streets of London.
-It was first published in 1983.
-It is named after Scotland Yard which is the headquarters of London's Metropolitan Police Service in real-life.
+It was first published in 1983 by Ravensburger and is named after Scotland Yard which is the headquarters of London's Metropolitan Police Service in real-life.
 Scotland Yard is an asymmetric board game, during which the detective players cooperatively solve a variant of the pursuit–evasion problem.

 The game is published by Ravensburger in most of Europe and Canada and by Milton Bradley in the United States.
-It received the Spiel des Jahres (Game of the Year) award in 1983-the same year that it was published.
+It received the Spiel des Jahres (Game of the Year) award in 1983, the same year that it was published.

 Gameplay

 One player controls 'Mr. X': a criminal whose location is only revealed periodically throughout gameplay.
-The other players each control a detective, all of which are always present on the board.
+The other players each control at least one detective, all of which are always present on the board.
+In the Milton Bradley version, there are always five detectives on the board, so with less than six players, one player can control two or three detectives.

+Setup

+Each player draws one card for each piece under their control to determine their starting location(s), with Mr. X drawing first.
+The detectives place their tokens at the locations they drew, but Mr. X does not.
+The locations on the cards are spaced far enough apart to ensure that Mr. X cannot be caught in the first round of play.
+There are a total of 199 spaces ("stations") on the board.

+Movement

-All players start with a number of tokens ("tickets") which each allow them to use one of the following methods of transport:
+Movement is governed by using transportation tokens ("tickets"), which allow passage between spaces according to the following modes: